 - Scrap cardboard

 While I waited for my spray painted mason jars to dry, I went for a little walk with hubby and the puppers.
 There aren’t many flowers still in bloom here, but the golden rods looked super gorgeous.
 I also picked some bulrushes, which always remind me of corn dogs, lol.
 And then I found what I think are lupin pods?
 They are dried and look really sculptural to me!
 So if you’re rooting around for your own wild flower arrangement, don’t be afraid to pick anything that catches your eye – even if it’s a dried pod or plant.
-For the finishing touch, I thrifted this little pink linen table cloth, which is the perfect shade of vintage pink and definitely not traditional fall decor, but it played with the yellow, copper, and mint so well.

 I’m so pleased with this free and easy fall decor idea: painted mason jars are super cute with wild flowers!
 I’m getting into the fall spirit, even just a tiny bit, and I love seeing these pretty fall colors paired with a bit of mint and soft pink.
 Click this link to see all of my past fall home decor and craft ideas.